Lawyers for Injuries in Public Places

-Whether you’re injured or hurt at a shopping centre, a private property or while volunteering, what to do next can be confusing.
-Quite often it is possible to claim compensation for your injury in a public place, which can help in your recovery.
+Whether you’re injured or hurt at a shopping centre, on private property or while volunteering, what to do next can be confusing.
+Quite often it is possible to claim compensation for your injury, which can help in your recovery.

-You might have family and friends giving you different advice about if you are legally entitled to compensation and how to go about making a claim.
+You might have family and friends giving you different advice about your possible entitlement to compensation and how to go about making a claim.

-During this difficult period, you need clear and easy to understand advice on what to do.
+During this difficult period, you need clear and easy to understand advice.

 When considering whether you might have a claim, it is important to remember that there is a difference between accidents where another party is at fault and those accidents where there is no fault.

 Where there is fault, you may be able to sue the negligent party for damages.
 If the incident occurred in circumstances where there isn’t a negligent party, you would only be entitled to cover for out of pocket expenses if insurance is held by the other party to cover accidents.